 What is A/B Testing?

 Intuition can be a great starting point in the early stages of putting together a marketing plan – after all, you have to start somewhere!
 But while intuition is great, data is better.
-Running A/B tests can help you make sure that you spend your marketing dollars wisely.
+Running A/B testing can help you make sure that you spend your marketing dollars wisely.
 Over time, you can zero in on exactly what will resonate with your target audience and move them to action.
 So, what is A/B testing?

 What is it?

 Put simply, “A” and “B” are two groups that you run simultaneously for a set span of time and compare the results to see which was more effective.
 Usually, the “A” is the control group (the original, unchanged variable) and “B” is the changed or updated group.
 (You can test more than one variable at a time, but then it’s not really an A/B test – it becomes a multivariate test.
-There’s a time and place for that, but for now, we’ll focus on A/B tests.)
+There’s a time and place for that, but for now, we’ll focus on A/B testing.)

+The idea of A/B testing dates back at least 100 years, but it may be even more relevant in the digital age.
 Some examples of variables that can be tested in a marketing A/B test are:

-• Calls to action (CTAs)
+Calls to action (CTAs)

-• Ad design
+Ad design

-• Landing page
+Landing page

-• Ad copy or messaging
+Ad copy or messaging

-• Color scheme
+Color scheme

 Benefits of A/B Testing